rpm-software-management/rpm/docs/manual/format.md

 ## Signature

-A V3 Signature uses the same underlying [data structure](format_header.md) as the Header, but is zero-padded to a multiple of 8 bytes.
+The Signature uses the same underlying [data structure](format_header.md) as the Header, but is zero-padded to a multiple of 8 bytes.

-The Signature can contain multiple signatures, of different types.
+The Signature can contain several tags of different types:
-There are currently only three types, each with its own tag in the header structure:

 Name	| Tag   | Header Type
 --------|-------|----
 SIZE	| 1000	| INT_32
-MD5     | 1001	| BIN
 PGP     | 1002	| BIN

-The MD5 signature is 16 bytes, and the PGP signature varies with the size of thekey used to sign the package.
+MD5     | 1004	| BIN
+GPG     | 1005  | BIN

-All packages carry at least SIZE and MD5 signatures.
+All packages carry at least SIZE and MD5 tags.
+The MD5 binary hash is 16 bytes long.

-The PGP tag is present in digitally signed packages and contains an OpenPGP RSA signature on the header + payload data.
+On digitally signed packages, one of PGP or GPG tags is present and contains an OpenPGP signature on the header + payload data.
+The PGP tag is used for RSA signatures and the GPG tag is used for DSA signatures.

 ## Header